 Consumer Protection Laws

-Known as the “Know Before You Owe” regulations, in October 2015, the federal government mandated the simplifying of forms under both the Truth in Lending Act and the Real Estate Settlement Procedures Act.
+Known as the “Know Before You Owe” regulations, in October 2015, the federal government mandated the simplifying of forms under both the Truth in Lending Act and the Real Estate Settlement Procedures Act, or RESPA.
 The upshot of the simplifications was the creation of a new loan estimate at the beginning of the process and a closing disclosure.

 The Loan Estimate is given no later than 3 business days after a potential home buyer or refinancing homeowner has officially completed an application.
 The Closing Disclosure is given at least 3 business days before closing.

 These documents provide the high-level details of everything you need to know about your loan including the interest rate, whether that rate is fixed or adjustable, whether there’s a balloon payment or any prepayment penalty that applies.
 These documents also break down the costs associated with your loan.